rsolvang/report-downtime-telegram/README.md

 ## Installation on a server

-Add a new user that will run the script and log in
+Add a new user that will run the script and switch to the new user

     adduser sitecheck
     su sitecheck